 GDP Annual Growth Rate in Botswana averaged 4.57 percent from 1995 until 2022, reaching an all time high of 37.10 percent in the second quarter of 2021 and a record low of -26.90 percent in the second quarter of 2020.
 This page provides the latest reported value for - Botswana GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Botswana GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-GDP Annual Growth Rate in Botswana is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Botswana to stand at 4.30 in 12 months time.
-In the long-term, the Botswana GDP Annual Growth Rate is projected to trend around 5.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Botswana is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Botswana GDP Annual Growth Rate is projected to trend around 5.00 percent in 2023 and 4.20 percent in 2024, according to our econometric models.